Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-If `n` is 0 initially, this loop won’t execute at all, and the program would print
+If `n` is 0 initially, this loop won't execute at all, and the program would print

 ```shell
 The number has 0 digit(s).